Code-the-Dream-School/python-essentials-v2/assignments/05DataCleaningAndValidation.md

 </details>

 ### **This week's capstone project goals**
 For this week, you are just getting started.
-Create your Kaggle notebook and then look at the four datasets and decide which one you would like to work with.
-You can also select a different dataset which meets rubric criteria with CIL approval.
-Review the data in your chosen data set and add one or more cells to your notebook to clean up any issues.
-Add a markdown cell to describe what you needed to fix.
+Create your Kaggle notebook and review the four datasets provided to decide which one you would like to work with.
+You may also select a different dataset that meets the rubric criteria with CIL approval.

+Use the techniques you've learned so far for data analysis and cleaning.
+Add code cells as needed to clean up any issues in the dataset (e.g., missing values, duplicates, incorrect types, or outliers).
+Include markdown cells to describe what the issues were and how you fixed them.

+Submit the current version of your capstone notebook using the second link field in the submission form.

 ### **Submit the Notebook for Your Assignment**